 Golf Injuries: How to Overcome Them & Get Back To Playing Your Best

-The vast majority of these issues are overuse in nature.
-This occurs when an area is exposed to a stress it cannot tolerate, over a long period of time.
-Many of these injuries could have been avoided in the first place, are not complicated, and can be easily rehabbed if some basic principles are applied consistently.
+Overuse injuries occur when an area is exposed to a stress it cannot tolerate, over a long period of time.
+Many of these injuries could have been avoided in the first place, are not particularly complicated, and can be simply rehabbed if some basic principles are applied consistently.
 Before getting into what I have found is a useful framework to follow for run of the mill aches & pains, let’s look at some reasons why these niggly golf injuries can hang around for longer than necessary.

 Golf Injuries Aren’t Properly Managed